PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Lee
 - initially he was serving as a guard in the king's court
   - source: alpha docs
-- "Lord" (member of nobility)
+- `Lord` (member of nobility)
   - source: alpha docs
+- ex-general, `war hero`
-- ex-general, "war hero", convicted for life for murder of the "king's wife"
+- convicted for life for murder of the `king's wife`
+  - he insists that he's innocent, and that he was framed by conspiring nobles
+  - according to earlier version of his story, his arest was related to some piece of correspondence written by another nobleman, again without him actually committing any crime
 - he wants a revenge against people who betrayed and convicted him

 ## Lester